Not all protoclusters host evolved galaxies: Evidence for reduced environmental effects in a lower halo mass protocluster at $z = 7.66$: Data

-The Build-Up of Large-Scale Structure in the Early Universe Cycle 2 GO program (ID: 4043, PI: Witten) was aimed at spectroscopically confirming the photometric protocluster, \pc.
-The program utilises simultaneous NIRCam wide-field slitless spectroscopy (WFSS), using the F444W filter, and complementary short-wavelength imaging in the F090W and F115W filters.
+The Build-Up of Large-Scale Structure in the Early Universe Cycle 2 GO programme (ID: 4043, PI: Witten) aimed to spectroscopically confirm the photometric protocluster candidate, \pc.
+The programme used simultaneous NIRCam wide-field slitless spectroscopy (WFSS) with the F444W filter, together with complementary short-wavelength imaging in the F090W ($5\sigma$ limiting magnitude of 29.1 AB) and F115W filters ($5\sigma$ limiting magnitude of 29.5 AB).
 These observations were conducted with both the R and C grism directions to break the spatial-spectral degeneracy of WFSS and to provide a second dispersal direction for when the spectrum is heavily contaminated \citep[e.g.][]{naidu_all_2024}.
-This contamination is especially common when dispersing through the foreground cluster region.
-The programs primary aims were to detect \OIII-emitters at $z=7.66$, within \pc, and improve the photometric redshifts of candidate galaxies.
-Covering a single NIRCam pointing, the 15890 s integration time in each grism direction makes this program among the deepest \jwst\ grism observations yet performed.
+This contamination is especially common when the dispersion passes through the foreground cluster region.
+The programme primarily aimed to detect \OIII-emitters at $z=7.66$, within \pc\ and improve the photometric redshifts of candidate galaxies.
+Covering a single NIRCam pointing, the 15890 s integration time in each grism direction makes this programme one of the deepest \jwst\ grism observations ever performed.

 The simultaneous short-wavelength NIRCam imaging in F115W covers a wavelength range ($1.3\lesssim\lambda\lesssim1.7$) that was previously poorly constrained by existing, relatively shallow, {\it Hubble} Space Telescope imaging and was not included in the ERO filter configuration.
-This wavelength range is crucial in estimating the redshift of $7<z<9$ photometric-candidate galaxies, and as such, there is a significant overlap between the $z\sim 9 $ photometric candidates in the literature \citep[e.g.][]{donnan_evolution_2023} and our now spectroscopically confirmed $z=7.66$ galaxies.
+This wavelength range is crucial for estimating the redshift of $7<z<9$ photometric candidate galaxies, and as such there is a significant overlap between the $z\sim 9 $ photometric candidates in the literature \citep[e.g.][]{donnan_evolution_2023} and our now spectroscopically confirmed $z=7.66$ galaxies.